100 Notable alumni of

 -

-Herbert Edelman was an American actor of stage, film and television.
+Herbert "Herb" Edelman was an American comedian, and actor of stage, film and television.
 He was twice nominated for an Emmy Award for his television work.
-One of his best-known roles was as Stanley Zbornak, the ex-husband of Dorothy Zbornak (played by Bea Arthur) on The Golden Girls.
+His best-known role was as Stanley Zbornak, the ex-husband of Dorothy Zbornak (played by Bea Arthur) on The Golden Girls.
 He also had a recurring role on the 1980s medical drama St. Elsewhere.

 -